nahyun0/MyFirstNetWorkProgram/README.md

 # MyFirstNetWorkProgram

 # Calculator in the Cloud (계산기)
-Develop an Internet calculator program using Java
+###Develop an Internet calculator program using Java

-¤ Create both Client and Server programs using Java socket API ¤ Get an (arithmetic) expression from the client side, and Server solves the expression and sends the result back to the client
+- Create both Client and Server programs using Java socket API

+- Get an (arithmetic) expression from the client side, and Server solves the expression and sends the result back to the client
-¨ Define an “application-layer” protocol (communication message formats) for this application
+- Define an “application-layer” protocol (communication message formats) for this application

 #과정 설명